opentok/interactive-broadcast-ios/README.md

 # OpenTok Interactive Broadcast Solution for iOS

-This document describes how to create a OpenTok Interactive Broadcast Solution mobile app for iOS.
-You will learn how to set up the API calls to use the instance ID for the backend account, set up the role and name of the mobile participant, and connect the participant with a specified event.
+This document describes how to create an OpenTok Interactive Broadcast Solution mobile app for iOS.
+You will learn how to set up the API calls to use the admin ID for the backend account, set up the role and name of the mobile participant, and connect the participant with a specified event.

 This guide has the following sections:

 * [Prerequisites](#prerequisites): A checklist of everything you need to get started.
 * [Create your first Interactive Broadcast Solution application](#createfirstapp): A step by step tutorial to help you develop a basic Interactive Broadcast Solution application.
-* [Complete code example](#complete-code-example): This is the complete code example that you will develop in this tutorial.
-You can skip the tutorial and use this example to get started quickly with your own application development.

 _**NOTE:** The **Interactive Broadcast Solution** only supports landscape orientation on mobile devices._